selaere/vurlrs/README.md

 these commands [convert] their arguments to numbers before running.

-`add` and `mul` are variadic, and work with any number of arguments. when provided with no arguments, they return `0` and `1` respectively.
+`add ...` and `mul ...` are variadic, and work with any number of arguments. when provided with no arguments, they return `0` and `1` respectively.

 the dyadic commands `sub`, `div`, `mod`, `_pow` and monadic `_exp`, `_floor`, `_round`, `_sqrt`, `_ln`, `_sin`, `_cos`, `_tan`, `_asin`, `_acos`, `_atan` do exactly what you'd expect.